Skip to content

 5. Sending External HTTP Requests

-The built-in http handling module in Python has a certain complexity in usage.
+The built-in http processing module in Python has a certain level of complexity.
 When sending http requests, it is recommended to use the third-party requests module.

 Example